csci-1301/csci-1301.github.io/lectures/110_while_loops_and_vocabulary/readme.md

     Console.WriteLine("Done");
     ```

-- This loop will also run forever because the loop condition uses the variable `num1`, but the loop body changes the variable `num2`:
+- This loop will also execute forever because the loop condition uses the variable `num1`, but the loop body changes the variable `num2`:

     ```
     int num1 = 0, num2 = 0;